sammydowds/client-side-compare/README.md

             defaultState.js                       #init state of the UI

 ## Improvements
-- Consolidate components for data tables into one
+- Consolidate components for data tables into one (for a more modular approach)
 - Process the data in the container app (versus in the cards)
 - Add a voter reset button
 - Add testing